Constraining Dipole Radiation with Multiband Gravitational Waves from Eccentric Binary Black Holes: Multiband constraints on dipole radiation

 The injected values and prior ranges of various parameters are listed in Table~\ref{prior}.
 The component masses and luminosity distance are taken from Ref.~\cite{Abac2025a}, while the remaining parameters are chosen randomly.
 For reference, Table~\ref{prior} also reports the 90\% credible intervals (CIs) from the ground-based posterior.
 The source is extremely loud in the next-generation network, with a \ac{SNR} of about 1200, so its parameters are tightly constrained.
 As found in the previous multiband studies \cite{Wang2026,Klein2022}, most shared parameters are therefore already well measured on the ground, and the space-based analysis mainly contributes information about the mass parameters \cite{Lyu2023,Sesana2016}.
 In the subsequent space-based analysis, the priors on the shared parameters are constructed directly from the ground-based posterior samples using a Gaussian-kernel density estimate, which is adequate for the smooth and unimodal posteriors encountered here.
 The 90\% CIs quoted in Table~\ref{prior} are included only as a compact summary and are not used directly as priors.
 In a realistic archival search for future events, the simulated ground posterior used here should be replaced by the published posterior samples of the corresponding event.
 Using such ground-based posterior information also gives a realistic estimate of the parameter-space volume that must be explored in the space-based inference.

 We then perform the space-based Bayesian analysis for two representative injections with $e_{0.01 \, \mathrm{Hz}}=0$ and $e_{0.01 \, \mathrm{Hz}}=0.1$, in order to illustrate the impact of eccentricity.
 For the heterodyned likelihood, the reference waveform is generated at the median values of the ground-informed parameters (in Table~\ref{prior}), while the parameters not constrained by the ground analysis ($e_{0.01 \, \mathrm{Hz}}$ and $b$) are set to their injected values.
-For the dipole-radiation parameter $b$, we adopt a prior range motivated by the most stringent constraint currently available from \ac{GW} observations, namely GW170817 \cite{Abbott2019a}.
+For the dipole-radiation parameter $b$, we adopt a prior range motivated by existing \ac{GW} constraints, using the GW170817 bound only as a numerical reference scale \cite{Abbott2019a}.
 This helps reduce the parameter space to be explored in the Bayesian analysis, while remaining broader than the posterior range obtained below.
-We emphasize that this is used only to set a reasonable prior range, rather than to transfer the GW170817 constraint directly to \ac{sBBH} systems, since a different source class (here neutron stars versus black holes) may realize modified-gravity effects differently \cite{Barausse:2016eii}.
+We emphasize that this is used only to set a reasonable phenomenological prior range, rather than to transfer the GW170817 constraint directly to \ac{sBBH} systems, since a different source class (here neutron stars versus black holes) and frequency regime may realize modified-gravity effects differently \cite{Barausse:2016eii}.
+Because of the constraining ability from space-based data, a broader range of prior on $b$, say, from sBBH constraints, will not likely change the results in the study.
 We further adopt a two-sided prior on $b$, treating it as a phenomenological parameter that describes an effective dipole-radiation-like correction to the inspiral, rather than as a strictly positive amplitude of an additional outgoing flux in a specific gravity theory.